Wilsomwong2004/MeetForums/README.md

 4. Turn on the extension and enjoy.

 ##### How to use?
-1. Click the extension and input the Google Chat Spaces ID (Send forums to Google Chat functions) https://mail.google.com/chat/u/0/#chat/space/ **xxxxxxxxxxx**
+1. Click the extension and input the Google Chat Spaces ID (Send forums to Google Chat functions [Coming soon]) https://mail.google.com/chat/u/0/#chat/space/ **xxxxxxxxxxx**
 2. Enter the meeting and will see the forums icon beside chat icon
 3. Click forums icon and enjoy.